 Recommendation: If you want to take an in-depth look into the world of cannabis in Amsterdam and learn about its legalization and history, consider booking this Cultural Ganja Walking Tour.
 On this tour you’ll discover the coffee shops that sell the highest quality, cheapest ganja, with cultural and historical discoveries.
 You can book this Cultural Ganja Walking Tour here.

-Day 3 in Amsterdam
+Amsterdam Itinerary: Day 3

-While you may think the canals of Amsterdam are unbelievably pretty, wait until you see the village of Giethoorn.
-One of the classic day trips from Amsterdam, Giethoorn is often referred to as the “Venice of the Netherlands” thanks to its fairytale canals.
+If you think Amsterdam’s canals are unbelievably pretty, wait until you see the village of Giethoorn.
+One of the classic day trips from Amsterdam, Giethoorn is often called “the Venice of the Netherlands” thanks to its fairy-tale canals.

-You won’t really find roads in Giethoorn, with its canals connecting up the many cute cottages in this green village.
-Of course, this all means that taking a boat ride is the best way to see Giethoorn.
-While you relax on the boat, you’ll be able to admire all the beautiful old cottages with their traditional thatched roofs.
+You won’t really find roads in this green village, with its canals connecting the many cute cottages.
+Of course, this means a boat ride is the best way to see Giethoorn.
+While you relax on the boat, you can admire all the beautiful old cottages with their traditional thatched roofs.

-Start your day trip in the Domplein central square, home to Utrecht’s Cathedral and Dom Tower.
-After seeing the gardens of the Pandhof Domkerk, venture up the Dom Tower for its unparalleled views of the city and its melodic carillon.
-Back in the square you can also take a tour into the DOM Under, an underground display of Roman ruins.
+Back in the square, you can take a tour of DOMunder, an underground display of Roman ruins.
 Next, it’s time to experience Utrecht’s own fantastic canals, beginning with a cruise along the Oudegracht.

-Of course, as a university city, there’s no shortage of bars and cafes in Utrecht to help finish your visit, with plenty of options both along the canals and over in the University Quarter.
+Of course, as a university city, Utrecht has no shortage of bars and cafes where you can finish your visit, with plenty of options along the canals and over in the University Quarter.

 3. Zaanse Schans